 It’s important to know the different types of midwives to ensure you have the best birthing experience.
 Certified nurse midwives at Marshfield Clinic Health System provide women another option when it comes to their health care needs.

-“We are there to support you in the birth process you choose,” Ott said.
+“We are there to support you in the birth process you choose,” Lenzner said.